Beetles belong to the order Coleoptera, the largest insect group worldwide.

 A type of ground beetle called the fiery searcher beetle is well-known for its ability to seek caterpillars.

-Their metallic green wings and bright blue body and head help to identify them, and they can grow up to be 25–35 mm long.
+Their metallic green wings and bright blue body and head help to identify them.
+They can grow to be 25–35 mm long.

 These types of beetles in North America are skilled nocturnal hunters who target harmful pests for their meal.